I’d never seen so many artichokes in my life.

 As this was my first farm outing, I didn’t realize the beauty I was to witness that day, so I only had my iPhone, but everyone else brought their “real” cameras.
-I urge you to visit their blogs as some of their shots are truly breathtaking; you will find all the links at the bottom of this post.
+I urge you to visit my colleagues’ sites as some of their shots are truly breathtaking; you will find all the links at the bottom of this post.

 Artichokes aren’t just wonderful to look at and the most photogenic of thistles, there are many reasons why you should be eating artichokes, if you aren’t already…and here are my Top Five:

 1. They’re easy to cook, and extremely versatile.

 Don’t be scared of them.
 I know they look very intimidating, but they are so easy to work with when you know what to do: Here are two recipes to get you started with one of the most common artichokes, complete with step by step directions.

 If you don’t want to mess around, here is the simplest and tastiest way to prepare artichokes; just click HERE.